rodnoycry/ydb-faas/README.md

 ## Why this exists

-YDB's [official guidance](https://github.com/ydb-platform/ydb-js-sdk) for FaaS environments is **do not reuse a `Driver` between invocations**.
+YDB's [official guidance for FaaS environments](https://github.com/ydb-platform/ydb-js-sdk/tree/main/examples/sls#readme) is **do not reuse a `Driver` between invocations**.
 HTTP/2 connections held across frozen process states cause intermittent timeouts and hangs.
 The driver must be created inside the handler and closed in `finally`.

 That collides with how most database-consuming code is written — initialized once at module scope with a stable connection it can call into for the lifetime of the process.
-ORMs, query builders, repository layers, auth libraries, custom services: the standard pattern everywhere else assumes one connection lives for the lifetime of one process.
+ORMs, query builders, auth libraries (e.g. (Better Auth DB adapter)[https://better-auth.com/docs/guides/create-a-db-adapter]): the standard pattern everywhere else assumes one connection lives for the lifetime of one process.

 In FaaS with YDB, you have two lifetimes that don't match: